 Counseling and Family Therapy Clinic

 We are committed to your wellness.
-We are concerned about the health, safety and wellbeing of all clients and the community we serve.
+We are concerned about the health, safety, and wellbeing of all clients and the community we serve.
 We serve a diverse population of clients of all ages, genders, abilities, races, sexual orientations, relationship statuses, and socio-economic statuses.
 Some in our population are immunocompromised, have co-occurring disorders, or are ineligible for vaccinations.

-As a result of COVID-19, we have taken measures to ensure that you remain safe, we reduce the spread of Coronavirus and we do not unnecessarily overwhelm medical facilities.
+As a result of COVID-19, we have taken measures to ensure that you remain safe, reduce the spread of COVID-19, and do not unnecessarily overwhelm medical facilities.
 The Counseling and Family Therapy Clinic is aligned with the Centers for Disease Control and World Health Organizations' recommendations.
 In order to continue serving you without interruptions, our students and staff wear masks.
 Staff and students who are unvaccinated undergo rigorous COVID-19 screenings in alignment with Texas Woman's University's procedures.

 We understand that this time of uncertainty can create anxiety for you and your loved ones.
 If you find you are having a difficult time or are in crisis:

 - Call 911

 - Go to your local emergency room

 If there is not an immediate crisis and you would like to talk to someone, text 741-741.